 - Undergraduate students must be at the intermediate level of their target language (this is equivalent to having completed one full year of college-level study)

-- Graduate and professional students may study a language at the beginning level only if you have reached an advanced level of another foreign language related to your specific field of study
+- Graduate and professional students may study a language at the beginning level only if you have reached an advanced level of another foreign language related to your specific field of study.
+Beginning-level FLAS fellowships are available only for language study in the United States.

 Please see the FAQs for more information about eligibility and fellowship requirements.